Le Iene: Controversies

 In October 2006, reporter Matteo Viviani from Le Iene covertly tested deputies of Italy's lower house of parliament for drugs, by claiming to be performing TV interviews about the budget, when in fact the "make-up artist" preparing the deputies for the camera was actually swabbing their faces for samples to be tested for drugs.
 Of the 50 samples from deputies, almost one third tested positive for drug use in the previous 36 hours; 12 for cannabis and 4 for cocaine.
 When deputies discovered the ruse, they lobbied, on privacy grounds, for the broadcast of the pertinent episode of the show to be blocked, which it was.
 Matteo Viviani and Davide Parenti had to pay €5000 to avoid going to prison.

-In September 2009, a reporter from Le Iene joked about the homosexuality of George Clooney at the press conference at Venice Film Festival.
-CNN broadcast the news as "a man strips for George Clooney" unaware of the identity of the man.

 In 2013, a report about the controversial stamina therapy was accused of causing pseudo-scientific misinformation.

 In October 2015, Stefano Corti, Alessando Onnis, and a cameraman from Le Iene reportedly harassed Moto GP racer Marc Márquez in his garage.
 Márquez was earlier involved in a controversial collision with Valentino Rossi at the 2015 Malaysian motorcycle Grand Prix.
 During the altercation, the reporters from Le Iene reportedly attacked Márquez after the latter's father had asked them to leave.